filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag can be safely disabled because such analysis is normally performed by the developers, not end users.

 ### kerberos
+Can't be used together with the `headless` flag.
 Pass the `use_kerberos=true` option to the `gn gen` command.
 Enable support for the SPNEGO authentication mechanism (Simple and Protected GSS-API Negotiation), also known as "integrated authentication" or "negotiate authentication" to provide the concept of Single Sign-On (SSO) - having authenticated once at the start of a session, users can access network services throughout a Kerberos realm without authenticating again.
 Enable support for the `--auth-server-whitelist` runtime option that takes as its value a comma-separated list of permitted hostnames.
 Also enable the `--auth-negotiate-delegate-whitelist` runtime option to allow a network service to authenticate to other network services on users behalf.

 This flag should only be enabled if there is a need for Kerberos/SPNEGO authentication.

+### libcxx
+Pass the `use_custom_libcxx=true` option to the `gn gen` command.
+Use the bundled `libc++` library provided with the Chromium source, instead of using the system `libstdc++` one.
+This will require LLVM compiler, as the bundled library can't be built with GCC, will extend the overall build time, but will produce a more "stable" build, as the bundled library is the way official Chromium and Chrome binaries are built by the upstream.

+This flag can be safely disabled.

 ### official
 Pass the `is_official_build=true` and `is_cfi=false` options to the `gn gen` command.
 First flag is responsible for a set of optimization flags that are enabled by the official Chrome builds, while the second disables CFI (Control Flow Integrity) for virtual calls, indirect calls and bad casts, because it is unsupported on GCC compiler.
 Enabling this flag slows down the build process but should have advantages during the runtime.